miketeachman/micropython-i2s-examples/README.md

 This repository provides MicroPython example code, showing how to use the I2S protocol with development boards supporting MicroPython.
 The I2S protocol can be used to play WAV audio files through a speaker or headphone, or to record microphone audio to a WAV file on a SD card.

 The examples have been tested on 4 boards:  Pyboard D SF2W, Pyboard V1.1, ESP32, and ESP32 with PSRAM.

-To use I2S with MicroPython you will need to make a custom MicroPython build and integrate [pull request](https://github.com/micropython/micropython/pull/7183) into the build.
-Or, download and install one of the [pre-built firmware binaries](firmware)
+To use I2S with MicroPython you will need to download a [MicroPython build](https://micropython.org/download/) and program the development board.
+I2S has been available in the nightly builds since July 5, 2021.

-The goal is to have this Pull Requests included in an official MicroPython release

-#### Pre-built Firmware Binaries
-Pre-built firmware binaries based on the MicroPython V1.16 release are available in the [firmware](firmware) folder.
-These binaries can be downloaded to a development board by following instructions posted at the [MicroPython download site](https://micropython.org/download/).
+The I2S feature is currently in a Technology Preview phase and may undergo changes as feedback is received from users.

 #### Boards Tested
   * Pyboard D SF2W